lofcz/LlmTornado/README.md

 Every public class, method, and property has extensive XML documentation, using LLM Tornado should be intuitive if you've used any other LLM library previously.
 Feel free to open an issue here if you have any questions.

-PRs are welcome! ❤️
+PRs are welcome!

 ## License

-This library is licensed under [MIT license](https://github.com/lofcz/LlmTornado/blob/master/LICENSE).
+💜 This library is licensed under the [MIT license](https://github.com/lofcz/LlmTornado/blob/master/LICENSE).